Respect was co-founded in 1999 by Peter Yarrow of the legendary folk

 Message from Peter Yarrow

-It was ten years ago that I first heard "Don't Laugh at Me" at
+It was sixteen years ago that I first heard "Don't Laugh at Me" at

 the Kerrville Folk Festival.
 My daughter, Bethany, who, like my son, Christopher,